Warren Buffett said it best: “Price is what you pay, value is what you get.”

 Value stocks are often boring or steady names with established businesses, whereas a growth stock is likelier to be some flashy name with big ideas but no profits or tangible assets to speak of.
 Sure, flashy names are definitely interesting to watch.
 But they are simply not opportunities that most value stock investors would even consider, given their reliance on the promise of future growth rather than tangible value today.

-Since profitability sometimes isn’t the best indicator, another point of reference worth considering is the market value of a stock when compared to its revenue.
+— Price-to-sales ratio: Since profitability sometimes isn’t the best indicator, another point of reference worth considering is the market value of a stock when compared to its revenue.
 Value stocks typically trade for only about 2X their sales, while high-growth stocks can sometimes trade at price-to-sales (P/S) ratios of 10 or even 20.
 That’s a big risk if those sales don’t come in as expected.

-Related: Best Target-Date Funds: Vanguard vs. Schwab vs. Fidelity
+Related: Best Target-Date Funds: Fidelity vs. Schwab vs. T. Rowe vs. Vanguard

 Does a Low Stock Price Mean a Good Stock Value?

-Related: The 7 Best Closed-End Funds (CEFs)
+Related: The 7 Best Closed-End Funds (CEFs) for 2026

 For instance, some stocks trade for very low price-to-earnings or price-to-sales ratio because Wall Street is expecting the actual numbers to come in much lower in the years ahead.
 If the experts are proven right, the stock isn’t a bargain at all.
 Rather, it has been discounted because it isn’t as valuable as it used to be.

-Just as growth stocks can sometimes be valued based on their future operations instead of their current results, value stocks can also be valued based on their outlook—and if that outlook is grim, investors might not put much weight in current profits that are likely to vanish over the next year or two.
+Just as growth stocks can sometimes be valued based on their future operations instead of their current results, value stocks can also be valued based on their outlookโand if that outlook is grim, investors might not put much weight in current profits that are likely to vanish over the next year or two.

 However, sometimes a bit of bad news results in a temporary short-term headwind, and value investors are often the first to swoop in for bargain purchases when that happens.
 Just be careful: It can be difficult to tell the difference between a stock that’s priced low for a reason, and a true bargain value investment.